Swissbite/elm-minesweeper/README.md

 To simplify lookups as a developer, I split it in three main files:
 - [Types.elm](./src/Types.elm): All types and type aliases. ***No*** functions, no helpers, no transformers.
 - [Styles.elm](./src/Styles.elm): Make styles reusable.
 Define colors, icons, predefined elements (like the toogle element).
 But does not hold any model related code.
 Styles is has zero dependencies to [Types.elm](./src/Types.elm)
 - [Main.elm](./src/Main.elm): The main startup application.
-At the write of this line, it holds everything.
-This may be splited up into different files per screen.
-But still following the advises of the links above.
+Responsible for initialize the application.
+Coordinates update subscription and view between the different elements.
+- [Game/Game.elm](./src/Game/Game.elm): By updating this readme, the only view.
+Has its own Msg, GameMsg.
+Responsible for the complite minesweeper game flow.
+Extracted into own module to be able to add additional views like an About view or other stuff.

 ## License
 See [LICENSE](LICENSE)